 Multichannel is the Move, Thanks to Ecommerce

-It’s no secret that consumers got more comfortable with ecommerce during the pandemic (necessity breeds skill).
-Shoppers are accustomed to online ordering like never before, but are also utilizing more of a multichannel approach like never before: they’re researching online, checking out products in store, returning to online sites, and more.
-Young shoppers and young parents will be the most savvy in this area, so advertisers need to appeal to their multi-channel habits and offer cross-promotions, inspiring content, online activations, and targeted strategies to embrace the excitement of going back to school.
+Consumers became more comfortable with e-commerce (necessity breeds skill) during the pandemic, and so e-commerce sellers were able to generate massive revenue from selling products during the pandemic.
+The truth is, there has been such a massive increase in sales during the pandemic that the sellers might have needed the services of a firm like Seller Accountants (which is known for providing professional accounting for ecommerce businesses) to keep track of sales records and understand the profitability of their business.
+Anyway, this shows that shoppers are accustomed to online ordering like never before, and are also utilizing more of a multichannel approach like never before: they’re researching online, checking out products in store, returning to online sites, and more.
+Young shoppers and young parents will be the most savvy in this area, so advertisers need to appeal to their multi-channel habits and offer cross-promotions, inspiring content, online activations, and targeted strategies potentially involving user centered design methods to possibly embrace the excitement of going back to school.

 “When it comes to shopping, it’s apparent now that the consumer does not recognize any lines of demarcation at all [between in-person and online].
 Shopping is all one thing to them now, no matter where it happens.”
 (Matt Powell, senior sports industry advisor for NPD, DMS Insights)